cube3power/atsd/integration/activemq/README.md

 1. Log in to ATSD web interface at https://atsd_hostname:8443
 2. Click the Entities tab in the top menu.
 3. Locate the ActiveMQ host in the Entities list or enter its name in Name Mask field at the bottom of the list.
-4. Click the Portals icon next to the host
+4. Click the Portals icon next to the host.

 ![](https://axibase.com/wp-content/uploads/2016/03/enitites_list_full-450x132.png)